" Allergy medications overview

 - if you have recently had injury of or surgery on your nose.

-FDA pregnancy category C. It is not known whether fluticasone nasal is harmful to an unborn baby.
-Before using this medication, tell your doctor if you are pregnant or plan to become pregnant during treatment.
+FDA pregnancy category C. It is not known whether fluticasone nasal will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant while using this medication.

-It is not known whether fluticasone passes into breast milk or if it could harm a nursing baby.
-Do not use fluticasone nasal without telling your doctor if you are breast-feeding a baby.
+It is not known whether fluticasone nasal passes into breast milk or if it could harm a nursing baby.
+Do not use this medication without telling your doctor if you are breast-feeding a baby.

-Do not give this medication to a child younger than 4 years old without the advice of a doctor.
-Steroid medicines can affect growth in children.
-Talk with your doctor if you think your child is not growing at a normal rate while using fluticasone nasal.
+Do not give this medicine to a child younger than 2 years old without medical advice.
+Steroid medication can affect growth in children.
+Talk with your doctor if you think your child is not growing at a normal rate while using this medication.

 How should I use fluticasone nasal (Veramyst)?